otvam/pypeec/README.md

 * Connection of current and voltage sources
 * Extraction of the current density and potential
 * Extraction of the losses and energy
+* Extraction of the terminal impedances
-* Computation of the magnetic field and impedances
+* Computation of the magnetic field
 * Fast with moderate memory requirements
-* Programmed in PyThon

 **PyPEEC** has the following limitations:
 * No capacitive effects